erenard/presentation/jstoolchain/slides.md

 ]
 With the following limitations:
 .bad[
-- Dependencies are added to the source control*
+- Dependencies are added to the source control (because of the way we build our solution)
 - Not all JavaScript dependencies exist in Nuget
 - The project `script` folder is a mess
 ]

-.footnote[.red.bold[*] Because of the way we build our solution.]

 ---